The Three Musketeers (1916 film)

 The Three Musketeers is a 1916 American silent adventure film directed by Charles Swickard and starring Orrin Johnson, Dorothy Dalton, and Louise Glaum.
 It is an adaptation of Alexandre Dumas' 1844 novel The Three Musketeers.
 Prints survive of this film, with one existing in the George Eastman House.

 Plot summary

+D’Artagnan leaves home travelling to Paris to join the Musketeers of the Guard.
+Although D’Artagnan is not able to join this elite corps immediately, he befriends the three most formidable musketeers of the age: Athos, Porthos and Aramis and gets involved in affairs of the state and court.